bareos/bareos/docs/manuals/source/DeveloperGuide/api.rst

 -  The JSON output is in the format of JSON-RPC 2.0 responce objects (http://www.jsonrpc.org/specification#response_object).
 This should make it easier to implement a full JSON-RPC service later.
--  No user interaction inside a command (meaning: if not all parameter are given to a :bcommand:`run` command, the command fails).
+-  No user interaction inside a command (meaning: if not all parameters are given to a :bcommand:`run` command, the command fails).
--  Each command creates exactly one responce object.
+-  Each command creates exactly one response object.

 Currently a subset of the available commands return their result in JSON format, while others still write plain text output.
-When finished, it should be safe to run all commands in JSON mode.

 A successful responce should return